Legal Updated 8 min read

 Most Indiana mesothelioma cases resolve through a combination of lawsuit settlements and asbestos trust fund claims.

 Indiana’s 1,044 mesothelioma deaths between 1999 and 2017 reflect an industrial profile dominated by steel production, auto manufacturing, and power generation.
 That profile creates a litigation landscape where cases routinely involve multiple defendants.
 A steelworker at Gary Works or an auto worker at an Indianapolis assembly plant was exposed to asbestos products from many different manufacturers over the course of a career.
-That multi-product exposure translates directly into multi-defendant cases and, in many instances, substantial combined recoveries.
+Multi-product, multi-defendant exposure translates directly into cases where combined recoveries draw from both active lawsuits and asbestos trust funds.

 1,044